Chamber Board nominations

 Murray has previously been a Board member and Vice President of the Northland Chamber.

-Tony Shi (SwitchMSP) – Board member – 2nd year in office
+Tony Shi (SwitchMSP) – Board member – re-standing for election

 Tony founded his first business Orbitcoms Ltd in Whangarei in 2002 and has been in ownership and leadership role since.
 Currently, Tony is the managing director of Sitch MSP, a successful Whangarei based Managed IT Services Provider.